ajaxian79/algorithms/docs/dp-2d.md

 In-place compaction uses two pointers: read advances always, write only on keep.

 Heap when you only need top-k; full sort is wasted work.

+## entry 1

+Alignment: a 64-bit load on an unaligned pointer faults on some platforms.